bravetools/bravetools/docs/examples/reprodibility-bioinformatics.md

 ...
 ```

-During deployment, Bravetools will set you up with a new user `rstudio` and the corresponding password `password`.
+During deployment, Bravetools will set you up with a new user `rstudio` and user-specified password.
 Now we can check the status of the running unit:

 ``` bash
 > brave units